The QuERBY Lab thanks all of our PARTICIPANTS!

 Validation of Image Stimuli: Understanding Attitudes toward Life (VISUAL)

-This study aims to validate a set of images depicting violent and/or risky behaviours, and to learn more about how people perceive image content.
-Furthermore, we will examine how mental health symptoms, thoughts of suicide, and attitudes toward life and death may influence appraisals of the images.
+This study aimed to validate a set of images depicting violent and/or risky behaviours, and to learn more about how people perceive image content.
+Furthermore, we examined how mental health symptoms, thoughts of suicide, and attitudes toward life and death may influence appraisals of the images.

 Funding: (Awarded to Grace Okusanya)